Jarlín García: Minor leagues

 García signed as a free agent with the Miami Marlins in August 2010, receiving a $40,000 signing bonus.
 He progressed slowly through Minor League Baseball starting in 2011 at 18 years of age, and in 2014 was 10–5 with a 4.38 ERA with 111 strikeouts (10th in the South Atlantic League) in 25 starts with the Greensboro Grasshoppers.
 He was left exposed in the Rule 5 draft after the 2014 season.

-In 2015, the Marlins assigned García to the Jupiter Hammerheads of the Class A-Advanced Florida State League (FSL).
+In 2015, the Marlins assigned García to the Jupiter Hammerheads of the High-A Florida State League (FSL).
 García appeared in the FSL All-Star Game and was chosen to represent the Marlins at the 2015 All-Star Futures Game.
-The Marlins promoted him to the Jacksonville Suns of the Class AA Southern League in July.
+The Marlins promoted him to the Jacksonville Suns of the Double-A Southern League in July.
 In 25 combined starts, García had a 3.57 earned run average (ERA) and 104 strikeouts in 133 2/3 innings pitched.
 The Marlins added García to their 40-man roster after the season, protecting him from the Rule 5 draft.

 García began the 2016 season with Jacksonville.
 After making seven starts with a 4.04 ERA for the Suns, the Marlins promoted him to the major leagues on May 15, 2016.
 They returned him to Jacksonville on May 20, without him appearing in a major league game.
 Playing for Mesa in the Arizona Fall League, he was named a Rising Star.